anzbert/rusty_link/README.md

 ## Testing

 Ableton designed a [Test Plan](https://github.com/Ableton/link/blob/master/TEST-PLAN.md) to test if your implementation of Ableton Link in your project meets all the expected requirements.

+## Implementation

+- rusty_link currently wraps around all functions available in ['abl_link.h'](https://github.com/Ableton/link/blob/master/extensions/abl_link/include/abl_link.h) and makes them publicly available, except for the destructors, which are implemented on the Drop trait.
+- Function documentation has been copied almost 1:1 from 'abl_link.h' as it should still apply.
+- The `create` functions for abl_link and session_state have been renamed to `new` to make the API more Rust-intuitive.
+- Functions have been implemented as methods on either the `AblLink` or the `SessionState` struct.
+- Delete functions have been added to delete previously set `num_peers`, `start_stop` and `tempo` callbacks.

 ## Feedback